Authentic Lessons for 21st Century Learning

 Engage

-A Think-Pair-Share activity will be used to access prior knowledge.
-Each student will first think for a minute of a definition for "visual literacy," then write it on a self-stick note.
-Students should also write a list of at least three reading strategies that they use to help them comprehend text.
+Begin the activity with a Think-Pair-Share to access prior knowledge.
+Go to slide 4 and have each student think for a minute of a definition for "visual literacy," then write it on a sticky note.
+Also ask them to write on a piece of paper a list of at least three reading strategies that they currently use to help them comprehend text.
 When students have finished thinking, pair them with elbow partners to share their answers.
-Students will keep their lists for later in the lesson.
+Make sure they keep their lists for later in the lesson.

-The teacher should explain to students that they are going to "read" a piece of art.
+Move through slides 5 and 6.
+Explain to students that they are going to "read" a piece of art.
 This is a task that requires visual literacy, which is a set of reading skills and strategies that help people "decode, interpret, create, question, challenge, and evaluate texts" (Carry, n.d.).
 According to Carry, visual literacy communicates with visual images as well as, or instead of, words.
 "Visually literate people can read the intended meaning in a visual text, interpret the purpose and intended meaning, and evaluate the form, structure, and features of the text" (Carry, n.d.).
+Use slide 7 to ask the essential question How can using reading strategies enhance one’s comprehension?

-Display a non-print text (art) that is interesting and provides a story, like Norman Rockwell’s “The Shiner,” for students to quietly observe.
-The teacher should either show the art on a computer projector or provide individual handouts.
+Display the non-print text (art) that provides a story, Norman Rockwell’s “The Shiner,” for students to quietly observe on slide 8.

-The teacher should explain to students that using a process and having reading analysis tools will aid comprehension and expand visual and multimodal literacies.
-Reading text and “reading” art both strengthen skills that aid in all aspects of reading across different mediums and for different purposes.
+Explain to students that using a process and having reading analysis tools will aid comprehension and expand visual and multimodal literacies.
+Reading text and “reading” art both strengthen skills that aid in all aspects of reading across different media and for different purposes.
 Also, by using non-print text, students can be introduced to the importance and effectiveness of using reading strategies in a different way.

 Explore

-O: The students will conduct a Picture Deconstruction, independently creating a list of ten key concrete observations that are most important in understanding the visual text.
+O: Move to slide 11.
+Have students conduct a Picture Deconstruction, independently creating a list of ten key concrete Observations that are most important in understanding the visual text.
 These observations are the details that students would underline or highlight if it were print text.
 In this case, these concrete observations should be visual details only.

 Have each student share one detail, and make a list on the board.
-Details that appear on the board that students do not have will be added to their lists.
+Details that appear on the board that students do not have can be added to their lists.

-P: Ask students for predictions about what is happening in the text/art.
+P: Move to slide 12.
+Ask students for Predictions about what is happening in the text/art.

 1. Prediction: The man sitting behind the desk is a principal (color-coded green)